busterwood/Goodies/Goodies/Testing/README.md

 }
 ```

-Static test methods are run in isolation.

-Instance methods are run on a new object instance per test.
-If the object implements `IDisposable` then the `Dispose` method will be called after the test.
+Tests can be instance methods which are run on a new object instance per test.
+Test methods can also be static methods.

 ### How to set-up a test?